DhinaSGit/TestVagrant/README.md

 * Open MovieDetails.java from com.MovieDetails and Right click and Run as TestNG
 * For parallel execution remove the priority keyword from the @Test annotation and Right click on testng.xml file and Run as TestNG Suite
 * Logger information of each steps can be found in the Logs folder Screenshots of the Test execution can be found in the Screenshots folder
+* Reports are generated in the test-output folder